wpengda/personality-process-assessment-reading-list/README.md

 - **Cognitive ability and personal values: A large sample study of Schwartz's values, HEXACO personality, age, and gender**

     Anglim, J., & Marty, A. (2024).
 Cognitive ability and personal values: A large sample study of Schwartz's values, HEXACO personality, age, and gender. *Social Psychological and Personality Science*. https://doi.org/10.1177/19485506241281025

+- **Are we getting fooled again?
+Coming to terms with limitations in the use of personality tests for personnel selection**

+    Morgeson, F. P., Campion, M. A., Dipboye, R. L., Hollenbeck, J. R., Murphy, K., & Schmitt, N. (2007).
+Are we getting fooled again?
+Coming to terms with limitations in the use of personality tests for personnel selection. *Personnel Psychology, 60*(4), 1029–1049. https://doi.org/10.1111/j.1744-6570.2007.00100.x

+- **In support of personality assessment in organizational settings**

+    Ones, D. S., Dilchert, S., Viswesvaran, C., & Judge, T. A. (2007).
+In support of personality assessment in organizational settings. *Personnel Psychology, 60*(4), 995–1027. https://doi.org/10.1111/j.1744-6570.2007.00099.x

+- **Reconsidering the use of personality tests in personnel selection contexts**

+    Morgeson, F. P., Campion, M. A., Dipboye, R. L., Hollenbeck, J. R., Murphy, K., & Schmitt, N. (2007).
+Reconsidering the use of personality tests in personnel selection contexts. *Personnel Psychology, 60*(3), 683–729. https://doi.org/10.1111/j.1744-6570.2007.00089.x

+- **The power of personality: the comparative validity of personality traits, socioeconomic status, and cognitive ability for predicting important life outcomes**

+    Roberts, B. W., Kuncel, N. R., Shiner, R., Caspi, A., & Goldberg, L. R. (2007).
+The power of personality: the comparative validity of personality traits, socioeconomic status, and cognitive ability for predicting important life outcomes. *Perspectives on Psychological Science, 2*(4), 313–345. https://doi.org/10.1111/j.1745-6916.2007.00047.x

+- **The Big Five personality traits, general mental ability, and career success across the life span**

+    Judge, T. A., Higgins, C. A., Thoresen, C. J., & Barrick, M. R. (1999).
+The Big Five personality traits, general mental ability, and career success across the life span. *Personnel Psychology, 52*(3), 621–652. https://doi.org/10.1111/j.1744-6570.1999.tb00174.x

 </details>